deBubz/StudyNotes/y2s1/secfun/w09/week9notes.md

 # Security protocols

+> a number of public/private keys are used to achieve Perfect Forward Secrecy

+> Often uses session keys

 ## Perfect Forward Secrecy

 A protocol has **perfect forward secrecy** if disclosure of long-term does not compromise previous (short term) sessions